DIFFERENCES GERMAN VERSUS AMERICAN PROBATE AND ESTATE LAW INCL. TAX LAW

-Whilst a German Heir (“Erbe”) under German Estate Law and German Succession Law directly steps into the shoes of a German Decedent at the moment of the German Decedent’s death without any interposition of a Fiduciary, Personal Representative, Executor of Estate, Administrator of Estate or the like, any other Beneficiary of a German Decedent’s Estate will have a claim and cause of action against the German Heir or against the German Joint Tenancy in Common of several Heirs (“Gesamthandsgemeinschaft”, “Erbengemeinschaft”) consisting of several Heirs only and will not have such a claim against the Estate itself due to the Estate’s non-existence under German Law.
+Whilst a German Heir (“Erbe”) under German Estate Law and German Succession Law directly steps into the shoes of a German Decedent at the moment of the German Decedent’s death without any interposition of a Fiduciary, Personal Representative, Executor of Estate, Administrator of Estate or the like, any other Beneficiary of a German Decedent’s Estate will have a claim and cause of action against the German Heir or against the German Joint Tenancy in Common of several Heirs (“Gesamthandsgemeinschaft”, “Erbengemeinschaft”) consisting of several Heirs only and will not have such a claim against the Estate itself due to the Estate’s non-existence as a separate legal entity under German Law.

 German Freedom of Testatorship (“Testierfreiheit”) will be limited by German Forced Heirship Rules (“Pflichtteilsrecht”) in Germany to a Decedent’s surviving spouse and to his or her surviving children, i.e. to his or her descendants of first degree, but not to their offspring/issue of any further degree, i.e. not to a Decedent’s grand children nor to his or her great grand children nor to any other of his or her descendants of a more remote degree.